Man charged in 5-year-old's Mall of America fall told police he had a plan to kill

 The Minnesota criminal complaint said Aranda had an outstanding warrant from Illinois for assault but did not provide further details.

-He was being held Tuewsday on a $2 million bond and was scheduled to appear in court on May 14.
+He was being held Tuesday on $2 million bond and was scheduled to appear in court on May 14.
 Information for Aranda's lawyer was not immediately known.